tomerfiliba/tomerfiliba.github.io/blog/_posts/2013-05-02-Cartesian-Tree-Product.md

 a while to bring the system to a certain state.
 It could range from minutes to days.
 And we have hundreds of tests!

-In this case, we are given a test suite (list of tests) and we want to find the most efficient order to run the suite, meaning, we want to minimize the setup and teardown times when moving between different system states.
+In this case, we are given a list of tests and we want to find the most efficient order to run them, meaning, we want to minimize the setup and teardown times when moving between different system states.

 {% highlight python %}